abhijeetrajhansgithub/ByOrganizer-Copyright-2024-Abhijeet-Rajhans/README.md

 * Python 3.x: Download Python
 * PyQt5: Install using pip: `pip install pyqt5`
+* WinRAR: Download and install WinRAR from the official website: https://www.rarlab.com/download.htm

 # Installation Steps
 Follow these steps to install and run the app: